RutujaWanjari/ML_study/Udemy/AWS_Certified_Machine_Learning_Specialty_2021/DAILY_DOSE.md

 1. a way of chaining containers into one pipeline of results
 2. linear sequence of 2-5 conntainers
-3. put any combination of pretrained models in to these contianers
+3. put any combination of pretrained models in to these containers
 4. combine pre-processing, predictions, post-processing, etc in this pipeline
 5. spark ML or scikit-learn containers are used
 6. can handle real-time as well as batch transform